openvulab/OpenVULab/README.txt

 		locale/       Language files
 		public/       Public interface to taking surveys
 		scripts/      Database and other scripts
+		files/	      Videos created by rascal are stored here infusion/     FluidProject Infusion library is here
 		js/	      Javascript files used in vulab
 		index.php	  Core php file that runs your openVULab rascal.jar	  The core RASCAL file that provides the screen/audio capture for surveys LICENSE.txt